Broad commercial expertise and extensive industry experience.

 Chief Finance Officer

-Qualifications: Bachelor of Accounting, (University of Kwa-Zulu Natal Pietermaritzburg, South Africa), CA(SA); Member, South African Institute of Chartered Accountants
+Bachelor of Accounting (University of KwaZulu-Natal, Pietermaritzburg, South Africa); CA (SA); Member of the South African Institute of Chartered Accountants

 Committees: Audit (By invitation); Risk; Remuneration (By invitation); New Business (By invitation); Climate Change and Sustainability

-Qualifications: MA Natural Sciences (University of Cambridge), Ph.D.
-Archaeology (University College London)
+Master of Arts in Natural Sciences (University of Cambridge); PhD Archaeology (University College, London)

 David Salter has more than 30 years’ experience in developing and managing mining companies, including open pit and underground PGM mining operations.
 David’s most recent public company roles were Chairman of Keaton Energy until its sale to Wescoal in 2017 and Managing Director of Eland Platinum until its sale to Xstrata in 2007.
 He serves on the board of Sirius Finance (Cyprus) Limited and is a non-executive director of a number of unlisted companies in the mining, property and agricultural sectors.

-Committees: Risk; Remuneration; Safety, Health and Environment; New Business (Chairman); Climate Change and Sustainability
+Committees: Risk; Remuneration; Safety, Health and Environment; Social and Ethics; New Business (Chairman); Climate Change and Sustainability

 Committees: Risk; Climate Change and Sustainability

-Shelley Wai Man Lo, a Chinese National and representative of Rance Holdings, has more than 20 years’ experience in accounting, project investment and management in the infrastructure business in Hong Kong and mainland China.
-She is the General Manager – Roads of NWS Holdings Limited.
+Shelley Wai Man Lo, a Chinese national and representative of Rance Holdings, has more than 20 years' experience in accounting, project investment and management in the infrastructure business in Hong Kong and mainland China.
+She is the General Manager of Roads of NWS Holdings Limited.
 Before joining the NWS group, she worked in the audit department of Deloitte, Hong Kong.
-Ms Lo is a member of both the Hong Kong and American Institutes of Certified Public Accountants.
+Shelley is a member of both the Hong Kong and American Institutes of Certified Public Accountants.

 Committees: Risk and Climate Change and Sustainability

-Chen Hao has more than 18 years’ experience as an Engineer, Foreign Trade Manager and General Manager.
+Hao Chen holds a bachelor's degree in Micro-electronics from Fudan University, Shanghai, China.
+He has more than 18 years' experience as an Engineer, Foreign Trade Manager and General Manager.
 He has been the General Manager at Fujian Liju Logistics Company in China since September 2014.
-Prior to this position, he had been a Foreign Trade Manager at Guangxi Shenglong Metallurgy Co., Ltd., China between December 2013 and August 2014, and an Engineer at APEX Information Services in the USA from August 2012 to November 2013.
+Prior to this position, he had been a Foreign Trade Manager at Guangxi Shenglong Metallurgy Co.
+Ltd., China between December 2013 and August 2014, and an Engineer at APEX Information Services in the USA from August 2012 to November 2013.
 He had also held the position of Engineer at Calvin Wireless, New York, USA between February 2012 and July 2012.
+Between August 2006 and January 2012, he held two Research Assistant positions, the first at the University of Virginia, USA (August 2006 to December 2009) and at the Tandon School of Engineering, at the University of New York, USA (January 2010 to January 2012).
+Following his graduation in July 2005, he had worked as Experimental Technician at the Shanghai Institute of Microsystem and Information Technology at the Chinese Academy of Sciences until July 2006.

 Loucas Pouroulis (Executive Chairman)